Adem Demaçi

-Adem Demaçi (/sq/; 26 February 1936 – 26 July 2018) was a Kosovo Albanian author, politician, and human rights defender.
-He became notable during the breakup of Yugoslavia for suggesting the creation of Balkania in 1996, a hypothetical confederacy proposed as an independent successor state to the Federal Republic of Yugoslavia in the Balkans.
+Adem Demaçi (/sq/; 26 February 1936 – 26 July 2018) was a Kosovo Albanian author, politician, and human rights defender and independence activist for the independence of Kosovo.

 Early life and education

 Demaçi was born in Podujevë, Kingdom of Yugoslavia in 1936 and studied literature, law, and education in Pristina, Belgrade, and Skopje respectively.
 In the 1950s, he published a number of short stories with pointed social commentary in the magazine Jeta e re ("New Life"), as well as a 1958 novel titled Gjarpijt e gjakut ("The Serpents of Blood"), exploring the issue of blood vendettas among ethnic Albanians in communist Albania and Kosovo.
 The latter work brought him literary fame.

 Demaçi was first arrested for his opposition to the authoritarian government of Josip Broz Tito in 1958, serving three years in prison.
 In 1963, he founded the Revolutionary Movement for the Union of Albanians, an underground Albanian nationalist political organization for the self-determination of ethnic Albanians in SFR Yugoslavia.

 Demaçi was again imprisoned 1964–1974 and 1975–1990.
 In the late 1980s, he was considered one of Yugoslavia's most prominent political dissidents.
 In 2010, he received the order Hero of Kosovo.

 At the age of 82, Demaçi died on 26 July 2018 in Pristina, Kosovo.
 His death was marked by three days of national mourning.
 On 28 July 2018, Demaçi was buried in the cemetery of martyrs in Pristina, in a state funeral ceremony.